Hi,I’m Keiko from Osaka!

 His southern charm will warm you as you indulge yourself in the best sushi Japan has to offer.

-Omakase course, a range of sushi recommended by the chef, might be a nice way to enjoy the chef’s skills as well as the freshest ingredients, which can be enjoyed from ¥7,000.
+They offer two Omakase courses(13,500 yen or 16,000 yen), a range of sushi recommended by the chef, might be a nice way to enjoy the chef’s skills as well as the freshest ingredients.

 Hirokawa is located near Kyobashi Station.